FarronF/limerick-council-meetings/meetings/2022/05/04-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Monthly Meeting of the Municipal District of Newcastle West - 6th April 2022.md

 disposal.
 A discussion followed and in replying the Director stated that it is not appropriate

-to change the existing process which is working well.--- 8
+to change the existing process which is working well.
+---
+8

 The following items were also raised.